makrai/notes/fabbri2007-SummEval.md

     ensure that summaries were evaluated by native English speakers
   * Compensation was calculated to ensure an average wage of 12 USD per hour
 * expert
-  * Gillick and Liu (2010) showed that summary judgments obtained through non-experts could exhibit worse inter-annotator agreement
+  * non-expert summary judgments could exhibit worse inter-annotator agreement (Gillick and Liu 2010)
   * we enlisted three expert annotators who have written papers on summarization either for academic conferences (2) or as part of a senior thesis (1)
-  * asked to evaluate the same set of summaries under the same instructions as
+  * asked to evaluate the same set of summaries under the same instructions
   * two rounds of annotation
   * In the second round, annotators were asked to check all examples for which their score of a dimension differed from another annotator by more than 2